Table of Contents

 *The "path/to" refers to the path to file from where you terminal ls located when the program cmu is running.
 As this is usually running on a virtual machine, you typically use scp over an ssh connection to the computer running the terminal to first upload the credentials file to the remote computer.

-Network Access from Host Computer
+Network License Access from a VM Host or Another Computer

-Direct USB Access for Virtual servers
+Direct USB Access for Virtualized Server

 Host computer